 Mindsets For Success: What Parents Should Know

 At Langley Park School for Girls, we know that students who have a certain mindset, or attitude to learning, are more successful in school and are happier in their learning.
 Mindset refers to an attitude to learning.
 To understand mindsets, it is helpful to distinguish between a Growth Mindset and a Fixed Mindset.
-A Growth Mindset helps students to persevere when faced with challenges.
-In contrast, a Fixed Mindset leads people to easily give up or settle for tasks that are too easy.
-The concept of a Growth Mindset was developed by psychologist Carol Dweck and popularised in her book, Mindset: The New Psychology of Success.
+A Growth Mindsgive up or settle for tasks that are too easy.
+The concept of a Growth Mindset was developed by psycholet helps students to persevere when faced with challenges.
+In contrast, a Fixed Mindset leads people to easily ogist Carol Dweck and popularised in her book, Mindset: The New Psychology of Success.

 According to Dweck: